gautamc1106/cornell-tech-hw/lab-1/README.md

 ## Software Description

-Each digit in Morse Code is represented with dots and dashes.
+Each digit in Morse Code is represented with a series of dots and dashes.

 For example, the digit `3` in Morse Code is represented by 3 dots and 2 dashes: `...--`.

-The 0-9 digits were stored in a `char` type array with actual `.` and `-` representing the dots and dashes, respectively, as shown in the example above.
+The 0-9 digits were stored in a `String` type array with actual `.` and `-` representing the dots and dashes, respectively, as shown in the example above.

-Functions were created to represent how long the `LED` light would be delayed for both the `dot` and `dash` function.
+Functions were created to represent how long the `LED` light would blink for both the `dot` and `dash` functions.

 Based on what digit is input into the console, the dot and dash functions were called a certain number of times.